IATI/IATI-Extra-Documentation/en/organisation-standard.rst

 Definition
 ----------
-The **IATI organisational standard** is used to describe one or more organisations involved in the aid delivery chain.
+The **IATI organisational standard** is used to describe one or more organisations involved in any stage development cooperation (funding, implementing etc.).

 It is designed to report *forward-looking aggregate budget* information for the reported organisations, and planned future budgets to recipient institutions or countries.